docelic/amber-introduction/README.md

     main: src/micrate.cr
 ```

-From there, running `crystal deps build micrate` would build `bin/micrate` which you could use as an executable to access micrate's functionality directly.
+From there, running `shards build micrate` would build `bin/micrate` which you could use as an executable to access micrate's functionality directly.
 Please run `bin/micrate -h` to see an overview of its commands.

 Please note that the described procedure sets up `bin/micrate` and `amber db` in a compatible way so these commands can be used cooperatively and/or interchangeably.